Local authority ends interim duty to homeless applicants

 When interim accommodation can be ended early

-In some cases, the local authority can argue that while the interim accommodation duty exists, it has done all it needs to in order to fulfill this duty and does not have to take any further steps.
+In some cases, the local authority can argue that while the interim accommodation duty exists, it has done all it needs to in order to fulfil this duty and does not have to take any further steps.
 The courts have held that there is a difference between the existence and the performance of a duty.

 Refusing an offer of interim accommodation